cabforum/cabforum.org/content/posts/2016/2016-06-16-ballot-170-amend-section-5-1-baseline-requirements.md

 Chair CA/B Forum

-**Ballot 170 – Amend Section 5.1 of Baseline Requirements**
+## Ballot 170 – Amend Section 5.1 of Baseline Requirements

 The Policy Review Working Group has reviewed Section 5.1 of the Baseline Requirements and, as a result, suggests that certain changes be made.
 Therefore, the following motion has been proposed by Ben Wilson of DigiCert and endorsed by Robin Alden of Comodo and Li-Chun CHEN of Chunghwa Telecom:

-— MOTION BEGINS —
+## Motion begins

 In Section 5.1.1 Site location and construction add: